 With the exception of 2013, revenue has been trending upward for the past five years.
 In 2015, it increased 2% to $10.7 billion thanks to growth across all of its segments.
 Premium earnings rose that year due to higher sales and rate increases.
 These gains were partially offset by investment losses that year.
 And as is to be expected, premiums in its Closed Block segment continue to decline every year.

 Net income, which has been more turbulent than revenue, more than doubled to $867.1 million in 2015.
 This rise was driven by increased sales and equity in undistributed earnings of subsidiaries.
 Cash flow from operations grew 6% to $1.2 billion that year.

 Unum seeks to achieve a competitive edge by providing group, individual, and voluntary workplace products that can be combined with other coverage to better integrate benefits for customers.
 The insurer has stayed ahead of the game in the disability market by sticking to conservative investment and growth strategies, primarily seeking to expand its group product offerings and its geographic presence through organic measures.

 Specific goals include securing new customers, investing in growth that meets new demands of the market, and expanding into new geographic areas and distribution channels.
 Acquisitions play an important part of reaching these goals.
 For example, it acquired the UK-based National Dental Plan to enter the employee dental benefits market there.

 The company has especially seen growth in its voluntary benefits products, which allow employees to purchase individual coverage products on a supplemental basis.
 Such options are increasingly important as economic difficulties put pressure on low and middle-income workers.
 Unum has also expanded its offering of services to help employers and government agencies manage costs, such as its leave management program, flexible corporate contribution programs, and wellness initiatives.

-Unum introduced a new disability offering, allowing employers to choose between financial protection plans, in 2015.
+In 2015 Unum introduced a new disability offering allowing employers to choose between financial protection plans.